May 5, 2007 Articles of

 Miz Julia was the pseudonym for Deborah Jeane Palfrey, the woman at the center

-of a sex scandal that has caused a deputy secretary of state to resign and has
+of a sex scandal that has caused a deputy secretary of state to resign and

-legal escort service.
+was a legal escort service.
 Federal prosecutors allege she was providing $300-an-hour

 prostitutes, and a grand jury indicted her in February on federal racketeering